vuongducphuong/documentation/content/applications/general/auth/2fa.rst

 Setting up two-factor authentication
 ====================================

-Once you have your authenticator of choice, go to the Odoo instance you want to setup :abbr:`2FA (two-factor authentication)`, then open :guilabel:`Preferences` (or :guilabel:`My Profile`):
+Once you have your authenticator of choice, go to the Leansoft instance you want to setup :abbr:`2FA (two-factor authentication)`, then open :guilabel:`Preferences` (or :guilabel:`My Profile`):